-Central Standard Time CST
+Central Time CT

 Are you drowning in data?
 You might have on-premises and cloud systems generating oceans of data and have invested in analytics tools to convert it into information—and yet still struggle to find the data you need, use the data you have, and understand the resulting insights.

 Although most people agree that data is a corporate asset, there is little discussion about how companies are ensuring that data is being managed and used effectively.
 The technology team has an application architecture, a platform architecture, standard tools, and a scrum-based development method.
 The business has application plans, DevOps teams, iterative development, and terabytes of hidden data copies.
 Every activity is an individual project, a single-point solution, independent of everything else.
 There are no economies of scale, no plan ensuring team members can use and share data or that business users can become self-sufficient with data.

 To deliver value from your data, you need a BI and analytics roadmap that aligns to business priorities, and a data strategy that supports that roadmap.
 You need a strategy that supports all your stakeholders and focuses on data usage, sharing, and delivery—not just tooling, technology, and platforms.

 A successful data strategy isn’t just about data management or governance methods.
 A successful data strategy aligns with the company’s business goals, supports business execution details, and aligns with the analytics and data sharing needs of the company.